 Sales and marketing should, in theory, be perfectly aligned.
 Their core objective is the same – to increase revenue – their activities overlap and should support each other.
 Yet, in reality these two professions take very different approaches to the same goal, use different terminology, and measure their success in different ways.
 The outcome is often significant misalignment of these two functions which results in serious business impact.

 The topic of Sales & Marketing Misalignment is explored in a new piece of research published by techUK…

 The research highlights something we at Workbooks have been saying for years.
-For too many organizations, especially in the technology sector, there’s a disconnect between sales and marketing that’s holding them back and impacting their bottom line.
+For too many organisations, especially in the technology sector, there’s a disconnect between sales and marketing that’s holding them back and impacting their bottom line.

 Too often, sales departments feel that the marketing department is insufficiently focused on sales, and marketing thinks the sales department doesn’t really understand branding.
 As a result, these two key branches of any business effectively work in silos, conforming to their own targets, without fully collaborating and complementing each other.

 But in the modern digital landscape, it’s increasingly difficult to distinguish a marketing activity from a sales activity.
 Prospects do much of their research online, using marketing collateral to build trust and reassurance – they no longer rely on a straightforward sales pitch to make their decision.

 But with the techUK report showing that only 41% of marketing material is seen as useful by sales, there’s a clear need for the two to work together more closely.
 The fact that a recent Gartner survey showed that 77% of B2B customers rated their purchase experience as extremely complex or difficult should be seen as an opportunity not just for sales, but for marketing to optimise the buying journey.
 With both departments working in conjunction, with the help of technology to coordinate activities, gain visibility and measure results, as well as optimising contacts and collateral, the path to conversion can be made much simpler and enticing for potential customers.